Let’s enjoy a little anecdote before starting what happened on Day 5 in the NLP program

 It was a beautiful painting of a magnificent castle, built in aquamarine colored glass, skillfully cut and fitted together to perfection.

-Leading to the castle was a placid, salutary garden.
+Leading to the castle was an inviting, placid garden.
 Its lush green grass, lilacs and lavenders, and the fruit merrily hanging in the trees amplified the castle’s splendor because the scenery reflected in the glistening, crystal-like piece of wonder.
 The random splash and ripple of colors made the castle look surreal.

 In the middle of the garden, stood a gazebo.
 The pearl white wonder of wood bore flowers all around, with a domed top and a few artisan wooden chairs tastefully placed inside.